 - Create technically accurate drawings in ArcGIS to spatially display data to support data analysis/interpretation and to represent conditions to ADEC/EPA regulators.

 - Create general geotechnical or environmental drawings in ArcGIS to show project locations and investigation locations.

-On a typical field day, the environmental geologist or engineer will:
+On a typical field day, the environmental geologist or specialist will:

 - Obtain utility locates for drilling or test pitting activities and coordinate mobilization activities with the driller or excavator.

 - Monitor field activities or log explorations and collect geotechnical and environmental samples.
 Troubleshoot challenges as they arise in the field.